RajiDurai/customer-management-frontend/README.md

 Your app is ready to be deployed!

 ### Future goals
-* I started with backend and implemented successfully.
+* I have started the exercise with backend first and implemented successfully.
 I have implemented the front end and I have connected successfully the front end app to backend getting 200s back from the server but couldn't get the data from back end to the UI.
 Also I have started exploring about the MERN stack newly for this project.
 If I have more time, I would fix the components to get the data/object rendering to the page successfully with search and filter.
 What I would have done differently in this situation is that I have applied the mvc architecture to write a java webapp using Springboot/similar and linked to any ORM mapping through controllers where the space that I am more comfortable with.
 But I had a big take away from learning MERN examples and javascript apps.
 * write tests covering all componenets tests.
 * write componenets for pagination and sort.
 * Install newrelic monitoring to know about the performance